-There’s no doubt about it, we live in a digital world.
-The pandemic may have accelerated the trend, but fundraisers have been putting an emphasis on digital strategies for some time.
+There’s no doubt about it.
+We live in a digital world.
+The COVID-19 pandemic certainly accelerated the trend, but fundraisers have been emphasizing digital strategies for some time.
 And an optimized and effective online donation page is a key part of your fundraising strategy!

 Here’s what you need to know: